constiny/COVID19/README.md

 Most important:

-**Share information to people you love.
+**Share information with people you love.
 Talk to people who ever share their love with you.**

-Learn more on data science.
+Learn more about data science.

-> **"It is only a tiny dust of this era, but to an ordinary family, is too much they can take."**
+> **"It is only tiny dust of this era, but to an ordinary family, is too much they can take."**

 > From a Chinese Poet lives in Wuhan the original epicenter in China.